-31 Kevin Bradley, Your Dicamba Report Card, University of Missouri (2019), https://plantsciencesweb.missouri.edu/cmc/pdf/2019/bradleydicamba.pdf.
+31 Kevin Bradley, Your Dicamba Report Card, University of Missouri (2019), https://plantsciencesweb.missouri.edu/cmc/pdf/2019/bradley-dicamba.pdf.

-states like Missouri, complaint numbers went down, but almost certainly not because drift stopped.
-Rather, according to a 2019 survey of farmers in Missouri, 80% of them are not bothering to file formal complaints anymore, in large part because they do not think it does any good.
-All but one of Missouri's eight pesticide inspectors left their jobs in 2018-2019, with heavy workload and burnout as contributing factors.
+large part because they do not think it does any good.
+32 All but one of Missouri's eight pesticide inspectors left their jobs in 2018-2019, with heavy workload and burnout as contributing factors.

-- 172. A survey of farmers across 60 counties in Nebraska found that only 7% of farmers who saw dicamba injury filed an official complaint with the Nebraska Department of Agriculture.33 - 173.
-Similarly, in a survey conducted by AAPCO, 19 states reported nearly 1,400 cases of alleged dicamba injury in 2019.34 The regulators from these states acknowledged that these numbers are likely far lower than the actual cases of injury.
-"We're hearing the same thing as other regulators-people are just not reporting," said Ryan Williams, an Oklahoma pesticide regulator who represented the EPA Region 6 states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas at the meeting.
-"They're tired of reporting and not getting any results." - 174.
-The extraordinary costs from dicamba injury was felt upon state agencies as well.
-Indiana regulators investigated 178 injury cases in 2019, https://www.cambridge.org/core/journals/weed-technology/article/abs/survey-of-nebraska-farmers-adoption-of-dicambaresistant-soybean-technology-and-dicamba-offtarget-movement/7BBA31C5FB37C66E6E413EA025098812.
+182. A survey of farmers across 60 counties in Nebraska found that only 7% of farmers who saw dicamba injury filed an official complaint with the Nebraska Department of Agriculture.33

+183. Similarly, in a survey conducted by AAPCO, 19 states reported nearly 1,400 cases of alleged dicamba injury in 2019.34 The regulators from these states acknowledged that these numbers are likely far lower than the actual cases of injury.
+"We're hearing the same thing as other regulators people are just not reporting," said Ryan Williams, an Oklahoma pesticide regulator who represented the EPA Region 6 states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas at the meeting.
+"They're tired of reporting and not getting any results."

+184. The extraordinary costs from dicamba injury was felt upon state agencies as well.
+Indiana regulators investigated 178 injury cases in 2019, another state record.35 Investigations of dicamba injury in the past few years have caused a ballooning budget for the Office of the Indiana State Chemist,